rolling-scopes-school/docs/docs/code-of-conduct.md

 The toxic behavour includes:

-- unreasonable repetitive critic of the school, its program, mentors and students
+- unreasonable repetitive critic of the school, its program, mentors and students and supporting this critic
 - rude language outside of random channel
 - insults of other school members in any available communication channels
 - unreasonable conspiracy theory spreaded on school channels